hur-kyuh-leez/Tor-Vpn-Website-Visitor/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### How to Use...
-- makes proper changes and execute
+- make proper changes and execute

 ```python
 firefox_driver = '/usr/bin/geckodriver' # change this to your geckodriver directory